bcgsc/mavis/docs/source/theory.rst

     between a breakpoint pair, encompassed genes, will not be present for interchromosomal events (translocations)

 Next there are the fusion-product level annotations.
-If the event result ina fusion transcript, the sequence of the fusion transcript is computed.
+If the event result in a fusion transcript, the sequence of the fusion transcript is computed.
 This is translated to a putative amino acid sequence from which protein metrics such as the possible ORFs and domain sequences can be computed.